 COVID-19 Vaccine Information

-Minors are only eligible for the Pfizer vaccine and must be accompanied by a parent or legal guardian.
+Minors are only eligible for the Pfizer vaccine.

 Community Vaccination Clinics

 James Brewer, MD.